 OK.
 I found a job/internship.
 Now what?

-For BCA guidelines, see the GUIDELINES document linked below.
-You need an application, a Faculty Recommendation Form, and a current transcript.
+1) For BCA guidelines, see the GUIDELINES document linked below.
+To get started, submit an application (see below)

-For CMU, the agency you are interning with MUST sign an Affiliation Agreement.
+2) For CMU, the agency you are interning with MUST sign an Affiliation Agreement.
 Check if your agency already has an agreement on file in the link below.
-If your agency/company is not listed, the AGREEMENT CONTRACT below must be in place before you can register for credit.
+If your agency/company is not listed, the AFFILIATION AGREEMENT below must be in place before you can register for credit.

 When do I need all this in by?